International Graduate Program Medical Neurosciences

 The ECN provides PhD fellowships on interdisciplinary research projects and is involved in the establishment of innovation management training for early career researchers.

-Neurasmus provides MSc scholarships for students with international mobility within the consortium of six universities in five countries: Amsterdam, Berlin, Bordeaux, Göttingen and Laval.
+Neurasmus provides scholarships for students with international mobility within the consortium of six universities in five countries: Amsterdam, Berlin, Bordeaux, Göttingen and Laval.

 Check out Zara's contribution to the Long Night of Science Slam

 "The MedNeuro PhD program allows one to study the fascinating topics within Neuroscience while being part of the Charité, probably the most prestigious medical university in Germany.
 The graduate program has some unique features, such as its new Career Development Program, being established to offer students career guidance in and outside of academia, and its CNS Newsletter, a science journalism magazine written and run by students.
 Besides, Berlin is a vibrant and cosmopolitan city that is fantastic to live in and is blooming with healthcare startups and job opportunities."